sergiecode/copyright-detector-vector-search/README.md

 4. Run tests: `pytest tests/`
 5. Submit a pull request

-## 📄 License

-This project is part of the "AI Tools for Musicians" educational series by Sergie Code.

 ## 👨‍💻 About the Author

 **Sergie Code** is a Software Engineer and YouTube Programming Educator specializing in AI tools for creative industries.
 This project is part of his educational series teaching musicians how to leverage AI technology.